Snake detection theory: Empirical studies

 Many empirical studies have found evidence for the theory.

-Primates, including humans, are able to quickly detect snakes.
+Primates, including humans, can quickly detect snakes.

 Some studies have found that humans can detect snake images before subjective visual perception.
 However, the pre-conscious detection of snake stimuli is still under debate by the scientific community.

-Regardless, snakes images have been experimentally demonstrated to be detected more rapidly compared to other fear-relevant stimuli: empirical evidences have shown that snakes are more rapidly detected compared to spiders because (according to the snake detection theory) the arachnids were, historically, a less relevant threat to primates.
+Regardless, in experiments, images of snakes have been detected more rapidly than other fear-relevant stimuli: empirical studies have shown that snakes are more rapidly detected than spiders.

+According to the snake detection theory, this is because the arachnids were, historically, a less relevant threat to primates.

 Snake stimuli are particularly distracting during perceptual tasks, suggesting that the brain preferentially processes snake stimuli, even when attentional processes are demanded by other targets.

 Enhanced snake detection has also been found in young children.

 Brain imaging investigations have found further evidence for the theory.
 Support for the idea of a high visual sensitivity to snakes has been proven in primate neural activity in response to snake threats.
 Non-invasive electroencephalogram (EEG) studies have found an enhanced visual brain activity in response to images of snakes in humans.